 - Don’t overcrowd the pan.
 If you need to make more you might find you need to use two pans.
 Overcrowding could lead to uneven cooking.

 I prefer using boneless, skinless chicken thighs because that’s what my kids prefer but you can switch up any of the components!
+Make this dinner just how your family enjoys it!
+Use different vegetables and seasonings or what you have on hand.
+The possibilities are endless!

 - For a more rustic appearance don’t peel your potatoes or carrots.
 Just make sure to scrub very well first!

 - Switch up the seasoning – For a different flavor next time, try fajita seasoning or taco seasoning over everything!
+Use a blend of Mediterranean spices to make chicken shawarma or this easy Greek seasoning is also perfect for making Greek sheet pan chicken.

 If you’re planning for dinner tonight, you can do a little bit of the prep work ahead of time and then pop everything into the oven just before dinner time.
 Season the chicken, cover it, and allow it to sit in the fridge for a bit of marinating time.
-Wash, peel and cut the vegetables and either season them ahead of time and keep them stored or wait to season them on the pan just before you put them in the oven.
+Wash, peel, and cut the vegetables and either season them ahead of time and keep them stored or wait to season them on the pan just before you put them in the oven.

-More Easy Sheet Pan Dinners:
+More Easy Sheet Pan Dinners

 Sheet Pan Chicken Thighs